MSRevive/msr-documentation/docs/Project-Information/fuzznet.md

 # FuzzNet (FN)

-FuzzNet is a central database that game servers can be granted access to that store a player's character data across all FN servers.
+FuzzNet (Nexus) is a central database that game servers can be granted access to that store a player's character data across all FN servers.
 This is to allow the game to have more of a MMO feel and allow players to connect to different servers without worry about if they can access their characters or not.

 The FN database/server is managed by the MSR staff team.